ldapjs/node-ldapjs/docs/server.md

 ### derefAliases

-Will be an integer (defined in the LDAP protocol).
+An integer (defined in the LDAP protocol).
 Defaults to '0' (meaning never deref).

 ### sizeLimit